-Figure 11 shows an example of the simulation results from the LES model (RIAM-COMPACT[®]).
-These results are from north-easterly wind conditions and show the streamwise wind velocity (x) component at the wind turbine hub-height (approximately 85 m above the ground surface).
+Figure 12 shows an example of the simulation results from the LES model (RIAM-COMPACT).
+These results are from north-easterly wind conditions and show the streamwise wind velocity (x) component along vertical cross-sections which include the Wind Turbine #20.
 Air masses with large wind velocity fluctuations were generated by the topography upwind of the wind farm, moved in the streamwise (x) direction, and flowed into the wind farm intermittently.
 As a result, large wind velocity fluctuations occurred in the wind farm area.
 The formation site of the air masses with large wind velocity fluctuations and the direction of movement of such air masses vary according to the wind direction.
 Thus, the temporal change of the wind speed at the nacelle height of each wind turbine generator varies depending on the wind direction.